j h h l . n e t |

 Intervals can be any size, and are often measured in "cents", which are 1/1200th of an octave.
 That makes a standard western semitone, like the interval between F and F#, equal to 100 cents.
 This makes it easy to compare intervals to each other and to the prevailing tuning system at the same time.

-Most of the time, when talking theory about them, intervals are resolved to be between a unison (1/1, 0 cents) and an octave (2/1, 1200 cents) so that they can be easily compared to each other.
+Most of the time, when talking theory about them, intervals are resolved to be between a unison (1/1, 0 cents) and an octave (2/1, 1200 cents) so that they can easily be compared to each other.
 PolyHarp does not constrain you to this range.
 More about that in the Chord Bar section.

 INTERVAL USE IN POLYHARP